MPimenta/scout-toolkit-v2/docs/api.md

 ## Overview

 This document outlines the API endpoints, data structures, and integration details for the Scout Activities Platform.
 The API follows RESTful principles and uses JSON for data exchange.
+The platform is designed for Portuguese scout leaders with all content in Portuguese.

 ## OpenAPI Documentation